SvStarke/Auxo_manuscript_2023/README.md

 source("Scripts/diversity_Auxos.R")
 ```

-### 8) Association of auxotrophies with Health markers in DZHK cohorte
+### 8) Association of auxotrophies with Health markers in discovery cohorte

 ###### Load models from DZHK cohorte